AY2526S1-CS2103T-T14-3/tp/docs/DeveloperGuide.md

 2. Adding an invalid rating

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `rate 1 r/6` <br>
        Expected: No rating is added to the 1st restaurant.
 The output box will display an error message informing the user to enter an integer from 0 to 5.

 3. Adding the same rating

     * Prerequisites: There must be at least one restaurant in the current directory.
-The 1st restaurant has a rating of 5.
+The 1st restaurant has a rating of 5.<br>

     1. Test case: `rate 1 r/5` <br>
        Expected: The rating remains the same for the 1st restaurant.
 The output box will display an error message indicating the restaurant already has the same rating.

 4. Missing prefix

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `rate 1 5` <br>
        Expected: No rating is added to the 1st restaurant.
 The output box will display an error message informing the user to provide the `r/` prefix.

 5. Missing value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `rate 1 r/` <br>
        Expected: No rating is added to the 1st restaurant.
 The output box will display an error message informing the user to enter an integer from 0 to 5.

 6. Missing prefix and value

-    * Prerequisites: There must be at least one restaurant in the current directory.
+    * Prerequisites: There must be at least one restaurant in the current directory.<br>

     1. Test case: `rate 1` <br>
        Expected: No rating is added to the 1st restaurant.
 The output box will display an error message indicating an invalid command and the syntax for the rate command.

 7. Missing index

-    * Prerequisites: None.
+    * Prerequisites: None.<br>

     1. Test case: `rate r/5`<br>
        Expected: No rating is added.
 The output box will display an error message indicating an invalid command and the syntax for the rate command.

 8. Providing an invalid index

-    * Prerequisites: There is less than 100 restaurants in the current directory.
+    * Prerequisites: There is less than 100 restaurants in the current directory.<br>

     1. Test case: `rate 100 r/5`<br>
        Expected: No rating is added.
 The output box will display an error message indicating an invalid index is provided.